 Genetics of Batten disease

-Batten disease is caused by a genetic defect, typically inherited from both parents.
-More than 400 mutations in 14 different genes, referred to as CLN1 to CLN14, have been identified.
-Mutations in each of these genes cause a distinct disease type, also named CLN1 to CLN14 disease.
+A genetic defect, typically inherited from both parents, causes Batten disease.
+More than 400 mutations have been identified in 14 different genes, referred to as CLN1 through CLN14.
+Mutations in each of these genes cause a distinct disease type, also named CLN1 through CLN14 disease.
 They are collectively known as Batten disease.

-Batten disease may also be classified according to the age at which symptoms begin (congenital, infantile, late infantile, juvenile, or adult).
-More than one gene can be associated with any one of the five types of Batten disease.
+Batten disease also may be classified according to the age at which symptoms begin, namely as congenital, infantile, late infantile, juvenile, or adult types.
+More than one gene can be associated with any one of the different types of Batten disease.

 Inheritance of Batten disease